Skip to main content

 Parking fine scam

-We have been made aware of a national scam where people are asked to pay parking fines via text.
-We will never text you to request a payment for a parking fine.
-We will only contact you about parking fines via letter, or email if you have already provided it to us.
-If you have any doubts, contact us.
+We're aware of a national scam where people are asked to pay parking fines via text.
+We'll never text you to request a payment for a parking fine.
+We'll only contact you about parking fines via letter or email.
+If you have any doubts, contact the Parking Team.

 Go to the home page